 Does Your Home Need A New Driveway?

 Driveway grading and asphalt paving in a home construction project can be a significant part of the budget.
 Installed right and maintained well, a paved driveway will last 20 years or more.
 Done wrong, and an asphalt driveway can fail within five years.
-Unfortunately, there are many paving companies in New Hampshire who will cut corners on the most important part of installing your driveway: the base.
+Unfortunately, there are many paving companies in New Hampshire who will cut corners on many of the important parts of your driveway.

 The strength of a paved driveway is not in the asphalt - it is in a properly prepared base.
 At Sarette & Son Excavation, we don't skimp on the gravels - It's our priority.

 Not all driveways are paved.

 Gravel driveway maintenance begins with checking the grade and crown of the driveway.